tjtelan/tjtelan.github.io/content/blog/2020-07-29-what-I-learned-running-a-live-programming-stream-from-linux.md

 date = 2020-07-29
 updated = 2020-08-03
 draft = false
+description = "Streaming a coding session on Twitch using a Linux laptop was easier than expected."
 [taxonomies]
 tags = ["twitch", "streaming", "obs", "linux"] categories = ["how-to"]
-[extra]
-summary = "Streaming a coding session on Twitch using a Linux laptop was easier than expected."
 +++

 I recently completed my first coding streaming session.
 A few people watched for a few minutes, so I considered it to be a success.
 I used what I already had on hand, did not spend any money and I was able to stream for about 3 hours from zero code to a small completed project.
 There is much room for improvement, but I want to share what I used to get started.